Keystone Cops: History

 The Keystone Cops in a typical pose from In the Clutches of the Gang (1914).
 The chief (using the telephone) is Ford Sterling.
 The policeman directly behind Sterling (extreme background, left) is Edgar Kennedy.
 The young cop to Kennedy's left is a then-unknown William Frawley.
 The hefty policeman at extreme right is Fatty Arbuckle.
 The young constable with bulging eyes (fourth from right) is Arbuckle's nephew Al St. John.
 The casting of the Keystone police force changed from one film to the next; many of the members were per diem actors who remain unidentifiable.

-Hank Mann created the Keystone Cops, and they were named for the Keystone studio, the film production company founded in 1912 by Sennett.
+Hank Mann created the Keystone Cops, and they were named after the Keystone studio, the film production company founded in 1912 by Max Sennett.
 Their first film was Hoffmeyer's Legacy (1912), with Mann playing the part of police chief Tehiezel, but their popularity stemmed from the 1913 short The Bangville Police starring Mabel Normand.